 Members of the CASA Task Force included: Both directors of Children and Youth from Forest and Warren Counties, the Director of the Jefferson DeFrees Family Center, the Courts Guardian ad Litem, the President Judge and several concerned citizens from both Warren and Forest Counties.

 In May 2003, the Jefferson DeFrees Family Center agreed to serve as a startup site for CASA of Warren and Forest Counties.
 CASA has received a non –profit status under the umbrella of the Jefferson DeFrees Family Center tax-exempt status.
-Lisa Thompson, our director, was hired in May of 2004 and the first CASA Volunteers were sworn in November of 2004.
+For 15 years, Lisa Thompson served as Director, she was hired in May of 2004 and the first CASA Volunteers were sworn in November of 2004.
+Lisa was an instrumental piece of CASA of Warren and Forest Counties.